-- 6.1 This builds on the work that has been ongoing in Croydon for a number of years in relation to patients who could be managed in primary care but primary care may require some additional support at the outset to achieve the full transfer and onward management of these patients within the practice setting. - 6.2 A cohort of patients has been identified and a meeting in January was held to both carry the work forward and ensure that "lessons learnt " were not lost and to begin to map fully the transfer time line of these patients to primary care .Ongoing work is being held with the GP Networks to progress this forward: - Assessment and Liaison Service This service is a priority service for 2015/16 and will be aligned to GP Networks but ensuring the GP's have immediate access to a senior clinical opinion at SLaM when they make contact and to ensure the patient is able to manage within the community if at all possible. - Personality Disorder Service -This is a planned extension of Service User Network and additional treatment places in Touchstone, the personality disorder day service
+This builds on the work that has been ongoing in Croydon for a number of years in relation to patients who could be managed in primary care but primary care may require some additional support at the outset to achieve the full transfer and onward management of these patients within the practice setting.

+A cohort of patients has been identified and a meeting in January was held to both carry the work forward and ensure that "lessons learnt " were not lost and to begin to map fully the transfer time line of these patients to primary care.
+Ongoing work is being undertaken with GP Networks to progress this:

+- Assessment and Liaison Service this service is a priority service for 2015/16 and will be aligned to GP Networks but ensuring the GP's have immediate access to a senior clinical opinion at SLaM when they make contact and to ensure the patient is able to manage within the community if at all possible. - Personality Disorder Service a planned extension of Service User Network and additional treatment places in Touchstone, the personality disorder day service - Promoting Recovery Community Health Teams additional care co-ordinators are now in post enabling these teams to have the capacity to meet the level of need that Croydon has. - Home Treatment Team additional capacity has been added to the team, again enabling them to have the ability to respond quickly to a request to offer a very real alternative to hospital based care.

-- Promoting Recovery Community Health Teams additional care coordinators are now in post enabling these teams to have the capacity to meet the level of need that Croydon has. - Home Treatment Team Additional capacity has been added to the team, again enabling them to have the ability to respond quickly to a request to offer a very real alternative to hospital based care. - 6.3 Close working has also taken place over the last six months in relation to mental health for older adults key areas of work are: - a focused approach to dementia diagnosis by GP Practices and provision of support to practices to review their caseloads to ensure accurate reporting of patient numbers. - a full review of the Memory Service is planned to identify required services changes to meet current need.
+Close working has also taken place over the last six months in relation to mental health for older adults - key areas of work are:

+- A focused approach to dementia diagnosis by GP Practices and provision of support to practices to review their caseloads to ensure accurate reporting of patient numbers. - The CCG is on target to deliver against its 2014/15 Dementia diagnosis target of 51.3% and follow through on its commitment to further stretch the Croydon target in 2015/16 (identified in the 14/15 operating plan as 57%) to align with the National target of 66% - A full review of the Memory Service is planned so identify required services changes to meet current need.
 This review is due to commence in February.

-7. Strengthening partnership working and integrating physical and mental health care:
+3.2 Strengthening partnership working and integrating physical and mental health care